Hadokane/CI_PP2_HUG/README.md

 This seemed logical to me as the "cText" was the element being displayed, formatted and working correctly in other areas of the game.

-However the code that got me the desired result was:
+However, the code that got me the desired result was:

 ```
 game.text = textNode.text;